smartfog/fogflow/doc/en/source/system_monitoring.rst

 .. note:: Before proceeding please clear the browser cache, browser might saves some information from websites in its cache and cookies.
 Clearing them fixes certain problems, like loading or formatting issues on sites.

-Set up the Metricbeat on Edge node
+Set up Metricbeat on Edge node
 -------------------------------------

-Download the metric beat yml file for edge node.
+Download the metricbeat yml file for edge node.

 .. code-block:: console